Occupations in landscaping and horticulture

 Horticulture in the Nursery Trade

-Employment in the nursery trade includes many different areas of specialisation, including unskilled work planting, transplanting, maintaining and organising nursery stock; loading and transporting stock to retailers and job sites; planting and transplanting large trees with heavy equipment, although the equipment itself, is handled by trained operatives.
+Employment in the nursery trade includes many different areas of specialisation, including unskilled work planting, transplanting, maintaining and organizing nursery stock; loading and transporting stock to retailers and job sites; planting and transplanting large trees with heavy equipment, although the equipment itself, is handled by trained operatives.

 Plant and tree nurseries are almost always located out of urban areas, on large acreage.
 Many of the larger nurseries employ migrant workers for the growing season, providing accommodation for their workers ‘on the spot’.
 A few workers carry through the whole year – seeding, potting and organising in greenhouses.